How to Identify The Right Target Audience for Your Blog

 Let’s be honest: finding your blog target audience can feel a bit like dating.
 You try a few types, get ghosted a few times, and then finally realize who you actually want to spend your energy on.

 Your success as a blogger depends on finding your people — the readers who love your content, trust your advice, and might even buy what you recommend.
-Skipping this process (or waiting for your “perfect audience” to magically show up) will only delay your goals.
+Skipping this process (or waiting for your “perfect audience” to show up magically) will only delay your goals.

 What Is a Target Audience in Blogging and Marketing?